-By Nqobile Dludla JOHANNESBURG, March 3 (Reuters) – South Africa’s Aspen Pharmacare on Tuesday reported a 21% fall in normalised earnings, citing one-off restructuring costs of 695 million rand ($42.48 million) incurred in its local and French sterile manufacturing facilities.
-Normalised headline earnings per share fell to 574.8 cents in the six months ended December […]
+By Nqobile Dludla JOHANNESBURG, March 3 (Reuters) – South Africa’s Aspen Pharmacare on Tuesday reported a 21% fall in half-year normalised headline earnings, citing one-off restructuring costs, but predicted double-digit profit growth in financial year 2026.
+Normalised headline earnings per share fell to 574.8 cents in the six months ended December 31, while normalised earnings before […]

 Health